504 Planning for Your Student with Celiac Disease

 Know Your Rights

-The Department of Education (ED) Office of Civil Rights regulations define a physical or mental impairment as any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or any mental and psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+The Department of Education (ED) Office of Civil Rights regulations define a physical or mental impairment as any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or any mental and psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
 The regulations do not spell out every disease and condition that may constitute physical or mental impairments.
 Section 504(a) of the Rehabilitation Act of 1973, as amended, 34 C.F.R.
 104.3(j)(2)(i) and the Americans with Disabilities Amendments Act of 2008 (ADAAA), Title II regulation at 28 C.F.R § 35.104.

 Major life activities, as defined in the Section 504 regulation, include functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 Again, this list is not exhaustive.
 34 C.F.R.
 104.3(j)(2)(i) and the ADA, Title II regulation at 28 C.F.R § 35.104.
 For these purposes, the ability to learn is the most important.